JuliaLang/julia/JuliaSyntax/README.md

   (a,b; c,d; e,f)
   ```
 * Long-form anonymous functions have argument lists which are parsed
+  as tuples (or blocks!) rather than argument lists and this mess appears to be
+  papered over as part of lowering.
+For example, in `function (a;b) end` the
-  as tuples rather than argument lists.
-This leads to more inconsistency in the
+  `(a;b)` is parsed as a block!
+This leads to more inconsistency in the use of
-  use of `kw` for keywords.
+  `kw` for keywords.

 ### Flattened generators